arinxtelimi/root-finder/README.md

 # root-finder
 Matlab modified zero-in program for root finding, utilizing a combination of Bisection and Inverse Quadratic Interpolation.
+The `modifiedzeroinn` function is designed to be tested with the provided `zeroinntest.m` script.
 # Modified Zeroin Root-Finding Algorithm

 ## Overview